Analysis | What you need to know about the Republican National Convention

 When we’re not in a pandemic, there are meetings and gatherings and lobbying and partying.
 The main official business is nominating the party’s candidate.

 Usually, thousands of delegates gather in an arena to do that.
-The delegation from each state is called upon, someone from the state extols its greatness and then announces how many delegates it’s pledging for each candidate.
+The delegation from each state is called upon, someone from the state extols its greatness and then announces how many delegates it is pledging for each candidate.

-Democrats did that roll call vote virtually.
-Republicans will have a much smaller number of delegates in person, a little more than 330 — six delegates from each state and territory.
+Democrats did that roll-call vote virtually.
+On Monday, Republicans will have a vote in person among a much smaller number of delegates, a little more than 330 — six delegates from each state and territory.

 What precautions are they taking for coronavirus?

-Attendees will be tested for covid-19 before they travel to Charlotte, they will have their temperatures checked and symptoms tracked daily and masks will be handed out and required.
+Attendees will be tested for the coronavirus before they travel to Charlotte, they will have their temperatures checked and symptoms tracked daily, and masks will be handed out and required.
 (North Carolina requires masks in public.)
-The RNC will also bring doctors on site but doesn’t plan on testing people on premises regularly, unless needed.
+The RNC will also bring doctors on site but doesn’t plan on testing people on the premises regularly, unless needed.
+(However, the Charlotte Observer reports that local health officials say they plan to test everyone upon entering the convention, although those results won’t be immediately made public.)

 Terri Rupar contributed to this report.